klaytn/kips/KIPs/kip-82.md

 ![gc reward allocation](../assets/kip-82/gc_reward_allocation.png)

-After the Magma hard fork, Klaytn has been burning the first half of the gas fee based on the KIP-71 proposal while the second half is distributed.
-The remaining second half is distributed into GC reward, Klaytn Improvement Reserve (KIR) and Klaytn Growth Fund (KGF).
+After the Magma hard fork, Klaytn has been burning the first half of the gas fee based on [the KIP-71 proposal](https://kips.klaytn.foundation/KIPs/kip-71) while the second half is distributed.
+The second half is distributed into GC reward, Klaytn Improvement Reserve (KIR) and Klaytn Growth Fund (KGF).

 The renewal will include a change of gas fee as follows.